SycSin/MyRecipes/README.md

 The `Dockerfile` is a sequence of commands for the building process of the image and the `docker-compose.yml` file is required in order to deploy the application.

-Issue the following command to build the image:
+Issue the following command to build and deploy the application:
 ```shell
 docker-compose up -d
 ```